Omkar-patil-006/IT-Setup-Auto.-Script/README.md

-# 🖥️ IT TEAM — Windows Setup Script
+# 🖥️ Windows Setup Script

 ## 📌 About This Script